 - Dress warmly.
 It can get really cold and it’s always good to be prepared.

 Visiting Okaukuejo Waterhole in Etosha

 Our day safari in Etosha took us to the Okaukuejo waterhole where we had the privilege to have some exceptional wildlife sightings.
 I also got all of my best elephant photos at the water holes.
 We saw so much from Oryx and Springbok to giraffes and zebras.
 These are some of my favorite photos:

 To be honest one of the highlights of seeing wildlife in Etosha was the number of elephants I had the chance to see.
 I was fortunate enough to see elephants numerous times and not just one or two but huge herds of them.

 Not surprisingly, the best places were at the water holes for which Etosha is famous for.
 They are such intelligent creatures and it’s fascinating to watch how they interact and to observe their social hierarchies.
 I especially loved watching them greet each other, with younger males paying their respects to older females.

-Perhaps they were on their best behavior because they know that an elephant never forgets…
+Perhaps they were on their best behaviour because they know that an elephant never forgets…